AlexB-HEIG/DAI-Practical-work-2/doc/README.md

 The initial connection must be established by the clients.

-Once the connection is estalibshed, the client is attributed an ID.
+Once the connection is established, the client is attributed an ID.

 Another client can connect to the same server and will be attributed another ID.

-> [!NOTE]
-> For simplicity
+The client can send a message to the server indicating what to do.

-the player 1 choose the size of the board(min 3 and max 9).
+For example,  choose the size of the board(min 3 and max 9).

 The board is generated.

- Player 2.

 A loop will initiate, where:
 - A player will make a move